willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ![Example circuit with external current source]({{ site.baseurl }}{% link i/thevenin23.svg %}){: .centered :}

-<p class="caption">Linear network with an external current source connected to the port.</p>
+Linear network with an external current source connected to the port.
+{: .caption :}

 The external current source contributes something special to the superposition solution.
 The extra current source means one sub-circuit has *all* internal sources suppressed, which leaves just a resistor network.